mchesler613/smartcar/README.md

 Last but not least, you can extend this app to include a more comprehensive listing of Smartcar API endpoints and [other supported brands](https://smartcar.com/product/compatible-vehicles) and have fun.
 Happy Django!

+An online demo for this app is available [here](https://aws.djangodemo.com/smartcar/).
+Enjoy!